-When planning for the time you will spend on the project and how long your bathroom will be out of commission, you need to consider the primers, paints, and sealers’ dry time.
+When planning, consider how long your bathroom will be out of commission, so you can determine the dry time of the primers, paints, and sealers.
 All of these will vary depending on the types used.
-If you are painting a pattern, its complexity will also determine your project time.
+If you are painting a pattern, its complexity will also determine your project’s duration.

 Step 1: Surface preparation

-You will need to begin by sanding, vacuuming, and scrubbing the old tile and grout lines to prepare it for the new paint job.
+Sand, vacuum, and scrub the old tile and grout lines to prepare them for the new paint job.
 This action will remove dirt and grime, giving you a clean canvas.
 Be sure the surface is completely dry before starting.
 You might also need to cover some of the fixtures on areas where you'll be painting.

 Step 2: Priming

 This step is essential to ensure your tile is receptive to the paint.
-It will be best if you use an epoxy or urethane primer if you are painting ceramic or porcelain tiles or a masonry primer for natural stone or unglazed quarry tiles.
+It will be best to use epoxy or urethane primer for porcelain or ceramic tiles or a masonry primer for natural stone or unglazed quarry tiles.

 Follow the specific primer’s application instructions and pay careful attention to its dry time.
 Painting over sticky primer leads to disaster.